A guide to employee business travel and expense reimbursement policy

 I. Employee Travel and Expenses

 Employee travel and expenses form the second largest controllable expense for any company.
 At this scale, every business needs to setup certain guidelines and criteria to manage and process business expenses.
-This guide will help you understand everything about these travel and expense policies and help you build, automate and optimise the expense management process in your organisation.
+This guide will help you understand everything about these travel and expense policies and help you build, automate and optimize the expense management process in your organization.

 II.
 What are travel and expense policies?